 Honorable Robert L. Sumwalt

 Robert L. Sumwalt was sworn in as the 14th chairman of the National Transportation Safety Board on August 10, 2017, after being nominated by President Donald J. Trump and confirmed by the U.S. Senate.
-Mr. Sumwalt began his tenure at the NTSB in August 2006 when President George W. Bush appointed him to the Board and designated him as Vice Chairman of the Board.
+He was reappointed as chairman by President Trump on August 5, 2019, after being unanimously confirmed by the U.S. Senate.
+Chairman Sumwalt began his tenure at the NTSB in August 2006 when President George W. Bush appointed him to the Board and designated him as Vice Chairman of the Board.
 In November 2011, President Barack Obama reappointed Mr. Sumwalt to an additional five-year term as Board Member.

-Since joining the Board, Chairman Sumwalt has been a fierce advocate for improving safety in all modes of transportation, including teen driver safety, impaired driving, distractions in transportation, and several aviation and rail safety initiatives.
+Under Chairman Sumwalt’s leadership, the agency’s ranking in the Best Places to Work in the Federal Government has advanced 33 percent to the agency’s current position of Number 6 of 29 small federal agencies.
+He is a fierce advocate for improving safety in all modes of transportation, including teen driver safety, impaired driving, distractions in transportation, and several aviation and rail safety initiatives.

-Following his airline career, Sumwalt managed the corporate aviation department for a Fortune 500 energy company.
+Following his airline career, Chairman Sumwalt managed the corporate aviation department for a Fortune 500 energy company.

 In other notable accomplishments, he chaired the Air Line Pilots Association’s Human Factors and Training Group and co-founded the association’s critical incident response program.
 He also spent eight years as a consultant to NASA’s Aviation Safety Reporting System (ASRS) and has written extensively on aviation safety matters.
 He has co-authored a book on aircraft accidents and has published more than 100 articles on transportation safety and aircraft accident investigation.